richarddunks/LearningResource-Intro-to-R/README.md

 ## How to Access

-You can access the full book online via the following link: [Introduction to R](https://mopac-ds.github.io/LearningResource-Intro-to-R/)
+You can access the full book online via the following link: [Introduction to R for Crime Analysts](https://mopac-ds.github.io/LearningResource-Intro-to-R/)

 ## Installation